silvars/agile/README.md

 ### INSTALLATION

-For run FreakTemplate you need install PHP 5.5 or later, after, you need to follow steps:

-1) Clone the git repository for your project directory:
+Clone the git repository for your project directory:

 ```shell
 $ cd /path/to/project/